Computer Science

 Now, we simply have to assign all the variables such that all the clauses will evaluate to true.
 It may sound simple, but it belongs to the hardest classes of problems in computer science.
 There is no guaranteed algorithm to produce the right answer at this time.

 For a more visual approach, please reference the figure below.
-The goals is to make every inner node green, by having at lease one, connected, outer node be green.
+The goal is to make every inner node green, by having at least one connected outer node be green.
 Note the green nodes have to account for negation as well.

 This sounds like a good problem candidate for an Evolutionary Algorithms.